 Why am I telling you this?
 Because upon closer examination of the poster, you can see that one of the featured workshops for this event, which draws tens of thousands of women every year, is a Pinterest workshop.
 So, let’s talk about why that is.

-Pinterest is the third most popular social media site, which I’m sure has a lot to do with the role Pinterest plays in the lives of Pinners.
-Nine in ten pinners think of Pinterest as a bright spot on the web, a place where positivity lives.
-Eight in ten say using Pinterest boosts their confidence.
+Pinterest is the fourteenth most popular social media site, but its users are highly engaged.
+Eight in ten say using Pinterest makes them feel positive.
+Most Pinners think of Pinterest as a bright spot on the web, calling it a place where positivity lives.

 Pinterest Has Cross-Generational Appeal

 Whether Gen Z, Millennials or Boomers, adults love Pinterest.
 They love having a one-click storage place of awesome photos and cool ideas.
 They love having a place where they can build targeted audiences whose ideas and tastes align with their own.